osmlab/atlas-checks/docs/checks/mixedCaseNameCheck.md

     * There are no other words in the name
     * The first letter is preceded by a number
 * All other letters must be lower case unless:
-    * They follow an apostrophe and are not the last letter of the word
+    * They follow an apostrophe and, they are not the last letter of the word
-    * The entire word is uppercase
+    * The entire word is uppercase, except the last letter if it follows or is followed by an apostrophe

 The standards are broken by the following configurable exceptions (with default values):

+* Articles that are capitalised only if they are the first word:
+    * a
+    * an
+    * the
 * Prepositions that do not need to start with a capital:
-    * and
-    * to
-    * of
-    * the
-* Articles that are capitalised only if they are the first word
     * and
     * from
     * to